lucas-rami/MachineLearningProjects/Project2/README.md

 ## Installing the Additional Dataset

-We leveraged an additional dataset found online (see report for details) to train our data.
+We leveraged an additional dataset found online (see report for details) to train our models.

 To install the additional dataset follow the following link https://drive.google.com/drive/folders/1dG17dy5RVQd-0nBu54FaMCqU5RFnQOIr?usp=sharing and download the `additionalDatasetSel.zip` archive.
 You then need to extract the archive under `data/` so that the satellite images and groundtruth are stored respectively under `data/additionalDatasetSel/images/` and `data/additionalDatasetSel/groundtruth/`.

 ## Running our Code

 Our main script is located under `scripts/run.py`.
 It leverages our combined model approach to the road segmentation problem (see report for details).
 Our submission already contains the trained models for our *Narrow Mapped U-Net* model and *Fully Spatial U-Net* model under `models/output/` so the script doesn't need to re-train the models before generating its predictions (the script can still take a lot of time to run beause it looks for an optimal combination of the 2 models and an optimal threshold to separate the roads from the rest of the image).
+The predictions are then stored under `submissions/combined_model.csv`.

 However, we left the possibility to re-train any of the two basic models when running `scripts/run.py`.
 In that regard the script takes up to 2 arguments from the command line: